 Banners and Symbols

 The symbols of Knight’s Keep are traditionally feudal in their depiction: against a backdrop of a moonlit castle, we find the traditional playing card suits, as well kings, queens, jesters, crowns, and sceptres, with the king being the highest in value.
 In addition to these, one finds heraldic horses and knights on horseback, who function as the Bonus symbol.
 Scatter symbols will award up to 25 free spins when these appear, and can be retriggered, meaning that there is potentially great reward for those embarking on the quest of this game.
 Being able to bet up to 2 coins per line for every spin in a game with 192 pay lines means that pressing the Bet Max is not to be entered upon lightly, but once the free spins and bonus multipliers start appearing, this can be a very rewarding game.
-There is also a feature during the free spins that one of the symbols can randomly change, almost functioning as a Wild, and adding to potential winning combinations at online casino Sri Lanka.
+There is also a feature during the free spins that one of the symbols can randomly change, almost functioning as a Wild, and adding to potential winning combinations at leading casino provider sites.

 Animations and sound effects are of a high quality as well, and suit the theme nicely.